Colorado Springs Sky Sox

 Sky Sox II

-The second version of the Colorado Springs Sky Sox booted up in the late eighties, when the Pacific Coast League’s Hawaii Islanders were moved from the beaches to the mountains, in anticipation of the opening of Colorado Springs’s new Sky Sox Stadium.
+The second version of the Colorado Springs Sky Sox booted up after the 1987 season, when the Pacific Coast League’s Hawaii Islanders were moved from the beaches to the mountains, in anticipation of the opening of Colorado Springs’s new Sky Sox Stadium.

 The team took on the old Western League identity, and since they affiliated with the Cleveland Indians, they became a sort of vestigial DimDer.
 On their way to Cleveland, prospects suited up for a team named after one of their future MLB division rivals.
 The team’s uniforms were inspired by their parent club, with a conservative navy and red look.
 The team’s cap logo was once again an interlocking C and S, but this time rendered in a more utilitarian athletic/block typeface.
 Across the jerseys, Sky Sox was spelled out in a bizarre oversized, italicized, thin-gauge typeface.
 Few things scream late eighties quite like these uniforms.